citrusframework/citrus/src/manual/cucumber.md

 Of course you can also use a custom Java Spring configuration class here.
 But be sure to always import the Citrus Spring Java configuration classes, too.
 Otherwise you will not be able to execute the Citrus integration test capabilities.

 As usual we are able to use **@CitrusResource** annotated **TestDesigner** fields for building the Citrus integration test logic.
-With this extension you can use the full Spring testing power in your tests in particular dependency injection and also transaction management for data persistance tests.
+With this extension you can use the full Spring testing power in your tests in particular dependency injection and also transaction management for data persistence tests.

 ### Citrus step definitions